 With such high-risk environments such as those at airports and on the runways, more and more aviation companies have begun to invest in health and safety software solutions such as EcoOnline EHS with a view to identify hazards and reduce the risk of harm wherever possible.

-The use of such software promotes a safety culture, improves communication, regulation and implementation on the matter, and can ultimately create a safer environment with less injuries, saving aviation companies thousands of pounds down the line.
+The use of such software promotes a safety culture, improves communication, regulation, and implementation on the matter, and can ultimately create a safer environment with fewer injuries.
+Saving aviation companies thousands of pounds down the line.